AincradOT/platform/docs/architecture/disaster-recovery.md

 1. Verify org and billing still exist (these cannot be terraform-managed)
 2. Re-run 0-bootstrap to create new state bucket and bootstrap project
-3. Import or rebuild 1-foundation resources (folders, shared services project, or recreate from scratch if necessary)
+3. Import or rebuild 1-org resources (folders, shared services project, or recreate from scratch if necessary)
 4. Import or rebuild 2-environments projects
 5. Re-populate Secret Manager (values must be re-entered manually)
 6. Notify application teams to verify their state and infrastructure

-!!! note
-    Time estimate: 2-4 hours for platform rebuild, assuming no application data loss.

 ## Testing DR Procedures